yumimobi/AdMobAdapter-YumiAd-Android/README-EN.md

 ![image](imgs/new-mediation-group-01.png)

 2. Choose the advertising format and platform you want to use.
 YumiAd currently supports Banner, Interstitial and Rewarded Video.
-Here is Bnner as an example.
+Here is Banner as an example.
 Click "CONTINUE" to go to the next step.

 ![image](imgs/new-mediation-group-02.png)